casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 :::

-You can also test the new entry-point by using the Rust command-line client.
+You can also test the new entry point by using the Rust command-line client.

 Get the NEW state-root-hash: